ozgunakin/spark3-gpu-nvidia-rapidsai-setup-on-aws-ec2/README.md

 # Spark3 GPU Setup and Applications with Nvidia Rapidsai on AWS EC2

-### These instructions are prepared for "Introduction to Deep Learning with Apache Spark" lectures given by Prof. Dr. Altan Çakır in "DeepLearn 2022 Spring - 5th International School on Deep Learning" <a href="#these-instructions-are-prepared-for-introduction-to-deep-learning-with-apache-spark-lectures-given-b" id="these-instructions-are-prepared-for-introduction-to-deep-learning-with-apache-spark-lectures-given-b"></a>
+### These instructions are prepared for "Introduction to Big Data with Apache Spark" lectures given by Prof. Dr. Altan Çakır in "BigDat 2023 Summer - 7th International School on Big Data"

 ## Step 1 - Launch an EC2 Instance on AWS